Alison-Ehrlich-MD-MHS

 She regularly uses patch testing for patients who have experienced recurrent rashes and have difficulty with wearing cosmetics or problems with medical devices..

-Telemedicine visits are available several mornings a week which can be booked via the yellow Book Online zocdoc buttons found on all of our pages.
+Telemedicine visits are available for existing patients several mornings a week which can be booked via text: 202-838-3016.

 We are requesting that patients download and complete their forms prior to their visit.